← All claims

 2025 · EMBO Mol Med

-animal supports moderate Independent lab: chemical (OSK-mimetic) reprogramming ameliorated aging hallmarks and extended lifespan in mice - corroborates reprogramming-rejuvenation mechanism (non-ocular).
+animal tested-null low Independent lab: chemical (OSK-mimetic) reprogramming ameliorated aging hallmarks and extended lifespan in mice - corroborates reprogramming-rejuvenation mechanism (non-ocular).

 Educational only, not medical advice.
 Grades and scores reflect published evidence weighted by study design and quality; see the methodology.